2019 Sri Lanka Easter bombings: Attacks

 Christians were attending Easter Sunday services when the bombings took place, targeting churches and hotels around Sri Lanka.
 The sequence and coordination of the bombings were planned to cause maximum destruction, targeting Christians during worship services across the island nation, and targeting guests during breakfast in beachfront hotels in the capital.
 All six of the first set of explosions targeting the churches and hotels were carried out by suicide bombers.

-The first blast took place in the Shrine of St. Anthony, a historic Catholic church in the capital, where more than 40 people were killed.
+The first blast took place in the Shrine of St. Anthony, a historic Catholic church in the capital, where 93 people were killed.
 The second blast took place in St. Sebastian's Church in the Christian-majority suburb of Negombo, to the north of Colombo and Sri Jayawardenepura Kotte.
-Over 100 people were killed at St. Sebastian's Church.
+115 people were killed at St. Sebastian's Church.
 St. Sebastian's is also close to Sri Lanka's main airport, Bandaranaike International Airport, where security was heightened.

 On the other side of the island in Batticaloa, a bomb blast 15 minutes later killed 30 people at the Protestant evangelical Zion Church.

-Sri Lankan media reported at least 40 people killed in Colombo, between St. Anthony's and the hotels.